navjotsinghprince/cmd/README.md

 git revert HEAD --no-edit

-#DELTE ALL COMMIT HISTORY, BUT KEEP IN EXISTING CODE
+#DELETE ALL COMMIT HISTORY , BUT KEEP IN EXISTING CODE
 git checkout --orphan latest_branch #Checkout git add -A #Add all the files git commit -am "commit message" #Commit the changes